fraserw/trippy/README.md

 Citation: If you use TRIPPy in your science works, please cite Fraser, W. et al., 2016, To appear in AJ.
 DOI at Zenodo: http://dx.doi.org/10.5281/zenodo.48694

-## Update to version 1
+## Update to version 1.1

-TRIPPy has been updated to version 1.0, which includes many changes around accuracy and performance.
+TRIPPy has been updated to version 1.1, which includes many changes around accuracy and performance.
 Performance increases are all over, and you'll see as you use it.

-*A bug was found* in the github verion prior to v1.0 which lightly affected the stellar source aperture correction estimates. __This did not affect the first released version, and has been fixed for v1.0.__
+*A bug was found* in the github verion prior to v1.0 which lightly affected the stellar source aperture correction estimates. __This did not affect the first released version, and has been fixed for v1.0 and later.__

 A few notable feature improvements are the ability to pass more than one radius as an array format when calling phot, a new space-saving PSF format, and significant improvements in the interaction with the star selector panel.

 ## Installation

 TRIPPy is compatible with python 2.7 and 3.5.
-Though some parts that require sklearn are only available in python 3.5.

 ### Dependencies